 📖 Instructions

-Begin with removing the peel.
-There are a few methods you can use, but the easiest is to use the French technique called Concasse.
+Begin by removing the tomato skin.
+You can use a few methods, but the easiest is to use the French technique called Concasse.

 While the onions sautee, remove the peel from the tomatoes and cut out the core/root.